Skip to main content

-About 5% of AI pilot programs achieve rapid revenue acceleration; the vast majority stall, delivering little to no measurable impact on P&L. I've been watching this pattern emerge across industries, and the failure isn't about the technology—it's about how we're implementing it.
+About 5% of enterprise AI implementation programs achieve rapid revenue acceleration; the vast majority stall, delivering little to no measurable impact on P&L. I've been watching this pattern emerge across industries, and the failure isn't about the technology—it's about how we're implementing it.

 The Reality Check

-More than half of generative AI budgets are devoted to sales and marketing tools, yet MIT found the biggest ROI in back-office automation—eliminating business process outsourcing, cutting external agency costs, and streamlining operations.
-We're literally investing in the wrong places.
+More than half of generative AI budgets are devoted to sales and marketing AI tools, yet MIT found the biggest ROI in back-office process automation—eliminating business process outsourcing, cutting external agency costs, and streamlining operations through AI systems.
+We're literally making AI investments in the wrong places.

-But here's what's even more telling: Purchasing AI tools from specialized vendors and building partnerships succeed about 67% of the time, while internal builds succeed only one-third as often.
-Yet companies keep trying to build everything internally.
+But here's what's even more telling: Purchasing AI solutions from specialized providers and building partnerships succeed about 67% of the time, while internal builds succeed only one-third as often.
+Yet large organizations keep trying to build everything internally, ignoring proven AI strategies.

 The Tactical Playbook: How to Fix Enterprise AI